Jarod-Wylie/Power-Plants/README.md

 ### Other Notes and Tips
 Planting Rules:
-- A plant must be planted a full square a part from another plant unless the plant is beside water
+- A plant must be planted a full square a part from another plant unless the plant is beside water.
 - A plant will not reach its ideal growth stage if it is planted directly next to the lake.
-Planting must be at least a square away from the lake to be able to reach its ideal growth stage
+Planting must be at least a square away from the lake to be able to reach its ideal growth stage.

+Tip: It is to the player's advantage to dig irrigation canals to plant closer to the fire and plant in the ideal conditions for the plants.

+Plant Growth Stages:
+There are 4 potential stages of growth with each stage progressing in wood and seed yield until it progresses to the 'Dead' stage(this will produce seeds only).
+- Seedling
+- Mature
+- Ideal
+- Dead

 ## Project setup
 ```